 Traditionally, donor lungs are cooled and put on ice with no blood circulation, a process that essentially puts them to sleep.
 Once removed from a blood supply, though, the lungs can deteriorate rapidly, which can lead to complications for the recipient or, in some cases, the determination that the organs are no longer viable.
 Using the OCS device, the lungs are immediately placed in the machine after donation, where they are kept at body temperature and functioning while in transit to the recipient.

-This video is not supported by your browser at this time."Unfortunately, many people waiting for an organ transplant die because usable donor organs aren't available.
+"Unfortunately, many people waiting for an organ transplant die because usable donor organs aren't available.
 Using this method, we believe we can help more people and save lives," said Christian Bermudez, M.D., UPMC's chief of cardiothoracic transplantation who participated in the transplant surgery along with surgeon Jonathan D'Cunha, M.D.
 Bermudez is principal investigator of a study involving the OCS lung.